Abdelilah27/Ecommerce-Website-Using-PHP/README.md

 # Ecommerce-website-using-PHP
-An e-commerce website created by using HTML, CSS, JS, JQuery, Bootstrap, PHP and MySQL with Admin Panel
+An e-commerce website created by using HTML, CSS, JS, JQuery, Bootstrap, PHP and MySQL with Admin Panel.

 # screenshot